OURadar/SimRadar/README.md

     NOTE: This is a zip archive with two LES (Large Eddy Simulation) wind cubes, an ADM (Air Drag Model) library and an RCS (Radar Cross Section)

+4. Download [Matlab Scripts] for reading the I/Q data into Matlab.

 Installing HDF5 on a Mac